Ekeremor: Significant events

+Sea port

+Agge Sea Port is located in Ekeremor Local government Bayelsa state.

 Climate

-Ekeremor,a local government in Bayelsa State ,Nigeria.
+Ekeremor, a local government in Bayelsa State, Nigeria.
 The wet season is warm and overcast, the dry season is cloudy and hot, and it is oppressive all through the year.
 Over the course of the year, the temperature typically varies from 71 °F to 87 °F and is rarely below 64 °F or above 89 °F.